omerfaruktuna/N_Digit_Puzzle_AI/README.md

 --------------------------------------------------------------------------------------------------------------------------

-If we chose N = 8, then the puzzle becomes well known 8 Digit Puzzle.
+If we chose the dimension as 3, then the puzzle becomes well known 8 Digit Puzzle.

 Given a 3×3 board with 8 tiles (every tile has one number from 1 to 8) and one empty space.